metisvela/sailtrack-radio/README.md

    cd sailtrack-radio
    ```
 4. **(macOS ONLY)** Uncomment the commented lines after "Patch for macOS" in the `platformio.ini` file.
-5. Connect the microcontroller with an USB cable.
+5. Connect the module with an USB cable.
 6. Finally, flash the firmware:
    ```
    pio run
    ```

 ## Usage

 Once the firmware is uploaded the module can work with the SailTrack system.
 When SailTrack Radio is turned on, a LED start to blink to notify the user about the connection status with SailTrack Core.
 Then, if the connection is successful, the LED stays on, otherwise the module will put itself to sleep, and it will try to connect later.
+Once the module is connected it will automatically start sending measurements.

 ## Contributing